sm1lexops/aws-bootcamp-cruddur-2023/journal/week8.md

 Since our previous postgres database didn't have the column for saving bio, migration is required.
 We also need to update some backend scripts in order to let users edit bio and save the updated bio in the database.

-Create an empty `backend-flask/db/migrations/.keep`, and an executable script `bin/generate/migration` as seen in [code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-8/bin/generate/migration).
-Run `./bin/generate/migration add_bio_column`, a python script such as `backend-flask/db/migrations/1681742424_add_bio_column.py` will be generated.
+* Create an empty `backend-flask/db/migrations/.keep`, and an executable script [`bin/generate/migration` - code](https://github.com/sm1lexops/aws-bootcamp-cruddur-2023/blob/week-8/bin/db/migrate).

+* Run `./bin/generate/migration add_bio_column`, a python script such as `backend-flask/db/migrations/1681742424_add_bio_column.py` will be generated.
 Edit the generated python script with SQL commands as seen in [code](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/week-8/backend-flask/db/migrations/1681742424_add_bio_column.py).

 Update `backend-flask/db/schema.sql`, and update `backend-flask/lib/db.py` with verbose option.